grafana/grafana/docs/sources/installation/upgrading.md

 #### Upgrade from binary .tar file

-If you downloaded the binary .tar package, then you can just download and extract a new package and overwrite all your existing files.
+If you downloaded the binary `.tar.gz` package, then you can just download and extract the new package and overwrite all your existing files.
 However, this might overwrite your config changes.

 We recommend that you save your custom config changes in a file named `<grafana_install_dir>/conf/custom.ini`.